roboflow/inference/docs/quickstart/inference_101.md

 ## Native Python API

-The native python API is the most simple and involves accessing the base package APIs directly.
+The native python API is the most simple interface and involves accessing the base package APIs directly.
 Going this route, you will import Inference modules directly into your python code.
 You will load models, run inference, and handle the results all within your own logic.
 You will also need to manage the dependencies within your python environment.
 If you are creating a simple app or just testing, the native Python API is a great place to start.

 [See Docs and Examples](/using_inference/native_python_api/)